-Outreach and Communications Coordinator, Laura Donnelly, has been selected to be a Sinai and Synapses Fellow 2017-2019.
+Outreach and Communications Coordinator, Laura Donnelly has been selected as a Sinai and Synapses Fellow 2017–2019.
 Donnelly is one of 17 fellows who will participate in the two-year commitment which involves three meetings at The National Center for Learning and Leadership to interact and engage with experts and strengthen connections across disciplines to further more productive dialogue between religion and science.

 Sinai and Synapses seeks to bridge the worlds of science and religion by offering the opportunity for extended academic and personal enrichment for the fellows who interact with a diverse group of clergy, scientists, professionals, and writers who are committed to elevating the discourse surrounding religion and science.
 “The Sinai and Synapses Fellowship showcases inspiring people who believe we need wisdom from both science and religion in our world,” said Rabbi Geoffrey A. Mitelman, Founding Director.
 By personalizing the relationship around religion and science, the fellows are selected to be models for a productive conversation surrounding religion and science.
 The Fellowship is supported by grant funding secured with the assistance of The Issachar Fund.